MileHacker Logo

 Luxury Experience Plan

 Indulge in a premium Menton experience.
 Stay in 4-5 star hotels with ocean views, private beaches, or spa facilities, or consider luxury apartment rentals/villas in the hills.
-Enjoy fine dining restaurants in Menton and beyond (e.g., Mirazur).
+Enjoy fine dining restaurants in Menton and further (e.g., Mirazur).
 Hire private transfers for airport journeys and excursions, and rent a luxury car for independent exploration.

 Premium Accommodations